McKnight Law helps clients pursue alimony to get a fair amount of financial spousal support after divorce to help pay bills.

 Alimony payments can be paid monthly, periodically, or even in a lump sum or transfer of non-liquid property.
 Often, the goal of alimony is to allow people time to get back in the work force or go back to school to earn a degree.

-While there isn’t a specific formula for awarding alimony in NC, judges do evaluate various factors to determine the amount and duration, if applicable.
+While there isn’t a specific formula for awarding alimony in North Carolina, judges do evaluate various factors to determine the amount and duration, if applicable.
 Early on, the court determines whether either party committed any illicit sexual behavior during the marriage.
 In addition, the court evaluates other marital misconduct, along with earning capacity, ages, physical and mental health, length of the marriage, and more.

 John and his staff were wonderful to work with.
 They created the documents we requested quickly and then reviewed them with us thoroughly once complete.
 I’ve known John for a number of years – he not only knows the law, but is thoughtful, compassionate, and dependable.
 All vital qualities when seeking legal advice and support.